 Christmas 2024

-Surrey’s Police and Crime Commissioner has announced the launch of her 2024 Christmas card competition.
+Surrey’s Police and Crime Commissioner has announced the winner of her 2024 Christmas card competition.

-Children aged 11 and under are invited to submit their festive designs on the theme ‘the spirit of Christmas’.
+Children aged 11 and under were invited to submit their festive designs on the theme ‘the spirit of Christmas’.

-The winning child will also receive 12 cards featuring their design, and the two runners up will also be given 12 cards with their individual designs on.
+Two runners up were also given 12 cards with their individual designs on.

 The Office of the Police and Crime Commissioner has a fund of £275,000 specifically for initiatives and organisations that support children and young people in the 2024/25 financial year.